Pullbacks of metric bundles and Cannon-Thurston maps: Hyperbolic metric spaces

 \subsection{Boundaries of hyperbolic spaces and CT maps}

-Given a hyperbolic metric space there are the following three standard ways to define a boundary.
-Some of the results in this subsection are mentioned without proofs.
+Given a hyperbolic metric space, there are the following three standard ways to define a boundary.
+Some of the results in this subsection are mentioned without proof.
 One may refer to \cite{bridson-haefliger} and \cite{Shortetal} for details. \begin{defn} \begin{enumerate} \item {\bf Geodesic boundary.} Suppose $X$ is a (geodesic) hyperbolic metric space.
 Let $\mathcal G$ denote the set of all geodesic rays in $X$.
-The {\em geodesic boundary} $\partial X$ of $X$ is defined to be $\mathcal G/\sim$ where $\sim$ is the equivalence relation defined on $\mathcal G$ where $\alpha\sim \beta$ if $Hd(\alpha,\beta)< \infty$.
+The {\em geodesic boundary} $\partial X$ of $X$ is defined to be $\mathcal G/\sim$ where $\sim$ is the equivalence relation on $\mathcal G$ defined by setting $\alpha\sim \beta$ iff $Hd(\alpha,\beta)< \infty$.

 \item {\bf Quasigeodesic boundary.} Suppose $X$ is a hyperbolic metric space in the sense of Gromov.
 Let $\mathcal Q$ be the set of all quasigeodesic rays in $X$.
 Then the {\em quasigeodesic boundary} $\partial_q X$ is defined to be $\mathcal Q/\sim$ where $\sim$ is defined as above.